 Specifically all of this worked out to an ISO of 100, and Aperture of f/13 and a 4 minute exposure using a 2 stop hard edge ND Grad, and a 10 stop ND filter.
 My 10 stop (Lee Big Stopper) is actually more closer to 11 stops.
 So I have to factor that into my calculations while I’m out shooting.
 Another thing that becomes important is the changing light.
 In this situation with clearing clouds at sunrise I had to factor in about a 2/3 stop less due to the increasing light.
 The good thing about long exposures in the cold like this is that you can put your gloves on and hang out watching the sunrise.
 The bad thing is watching the tide coming in and wondering if you will have to grab your tripod away from an unruly wave thereby messing up your 4 minute exposure.

 Remember to compose carefully and set your focus point before putting on an ND filter.
 Then switch it to manual focus and remember to close the viewfinder.
 Light leaks are a real problem with long exposures and leaving the viewfinder open will ruin your final image.

 After capturing your image, processing long exposures is a lot of fun.
 Removing the color cast and then deciding how you want to work an image is part of the adventure.
-Determining to convert an image to black and white is a tricky decision and the only reason I decided to do that here was because of the interesting tones in the rocks, snow, ice and water and the limited color in the sky.
-I used Lightroom, Photoshop and Nik Color and Silver Efex to end up with this result.
-I used Nik Color Efex initially to remove the color cast, and then converted it to black and white using the incredible Silver Efex.
+I used Lightroom, Photoshop and Nik Color Efex to end up with this result.

 Cheers for now!